torvalds/linux/Documentation/input/gameport-programming.rst

 	gameport_register_port(&gameport);

 The only confusing thing here is the fuzz value.
-Best determined by experimentation, it is the amount of noise in the ADC data.
+Best determined by experimentation, it is the amount of analise in the ADC data.
 Perfect gameports can set this to zero, most common have fuzz between 8 and 32.
-See analog.c and input.c for handling of fuzz - the fuzz value determines the size of a gaussian filter window that is used to eliminate the noise in the data.
+See analog.c and input.c for handling of fuzz - the fuzz value determines the size of a gaussian filter window that is used to eliminate the analise in the data.

 More complex gameports